vwbusguy/QORBLE/README.md

 Then run it:  `./qorble`

-This should also run fine on Windows, but the above command may need adjusted (qb64.exe, etc.)11
+This should also run fine on Windows, but the above command may need adjusted (qb64.exe, etc.).